Apostolic succession: Methodist churches

 Some scholars argue that in 1763, Greek Orthodox bishop Erasmus of the Diocese of Arcadia, who was visiting London at the time, consecrated John Wesley a bishop, and ordained several Methodist lay preachers as priests, including John Jones.
 According to these arguments, Wesley could not openly announce his episcopal consecration without incurring the penalty of the Præmunire Act.
 In light of Wesley's alleged episcopal consecration, the Methodist Church could lay claim on apostolic succession, as understood in the traditional sense.
-Since John Wesley "ordained and sent forth every Methodist preacher in his day, who preached and baptized and ordained, and since every Methodist preacher who has ever been ordained as a Methodist was ordained in this direct 'succession' from Wesley, then the Methodist Church teaches that it has all the direct merits coming from apostolic succession, if any such there be."
+Since John Wesley "ordained and sent forth every Methodist preacher in his day, who preached and baptized and ordained, and since every Methodist preacher who has ever been ordained as a Methodist was ordained in this direct 'succession' from Wesley, then the Methodist Church teaches that it has all the direct merits coming from apostolic succession, if any such there be".

 Most Methodists view apostolic succession outside its high church sense.
 This is because Wesley believed that the offices of bishop and presbyter constituted one order, citing an ancient opinion from the Church of Alexandria; Jerome, a Church Father, wrote: "For even at Alexandria from the time of Mark the Evangelist until the episcopates of Heraclas and Dionysius the presbyters always named as bishop one of their own number chosen by themselves and set in a more exalted position, just as an army elects a general, or as deacons appoint one of themselves whom they know to be diligent and call him archdeacon.
-For what function, excepting ordination, belongs to a bishop that does not also belong to a presbyter?"
+For what function, excepting ordination, belongs to a bishop that does not also belong to a presbyter"?
 (Letter CXLVI).
-John Wesley thus argued that for two centuries the succession of bishops in the Church of Alexandria, which was founded by Mark the Evangelist, was preserved through ordination by presbyters alone and was considered valid by that ancient Church.
+John Wesley thus argued that for two centuries the succession of bishops in the Church of Alexandria, which was founded by Mark the Evangelist, was preserved through ordination by presbyters alone and was considered valid by that ancient church.

 Since the Bishop of London refused to ordain ministers in the British American colonies, this constituted an emergency and as a result, on 2 September 1784, Wesley, along with a priest from the Anglican Church and two other elders, operating under the ancient Alexandrian habitude, ordained Thomas Coke a superintendent, although Coke embraced the title bishop.

-Today, the United Methodist Church follows this ancient Alexandrian practice as bishops are elected from the presbyterate; the Discipline of the Methodist Church, in ¶303, affirms that "ordination to this ministry is a gift from God to the Church.
+Presently, the United Methodist Church follows this ancient Alexandrian practice as bishops are elected from the presbyterate; the Discipline of the Methodist Church, in ¶303, affirms that "ordination to this ministry is a gift from God to the Church.
 In ordination, the Church affirms and continues the apostolic ministry through persons empowered by the Holy Spirit."
 It also uses sacred scripture in support of this practice, namely, 1 Timothy 4:14, which states:

 Neglect not the gift that is in thee, which was given thee by the laying on of the hands of the presbytery.